College disciplinary process

 - Violations of the Safer Spaces Policy will follow the hearing process outlined in the Safer Spaces policy itself.
 For more information, go here.

-- The college reserves the right to refer conduct matters to a hearing with the College Hearing Panel usually when the situation involves:
+- The university reserves the right to refer conduct matters to a hearing with the College Hearing Panel usually when the situation involves:

 - An injured party or personal violations.